initiatived21/d21/README.md

 test suite is run after a successful run of the server-side test suite, as well as a couple of additional checks: brakeman, rails-best-practices, and rubocop.

+To just run the frontend tests, change into the `/client` directory and type `npm test`.
+To run the JavaScript linter, type `npm run test:lint`.

 ---

 A ruby translation project managed on [Locale](http://www.localeapp.com/) that's open to all!